 Credits: All photography, drawings, text, and analysis by Derek Kaplan (unless otherwise credited)

-Painter, took a tangent that became a degree in philosophy, then ventured into architecture for its promise of wealth and a care-free lifestyle.
+Painter, took a tangent that became a degree in philosophy, then ventured into architecture for its career stability, promises of wealth, and care-free lifestyle... ...